Associate Professor

 connecting DNA sensing, immune signaling, and stress responses, my work seeks to

-establish a mechanistic framework for DNA-triggered immunity in plants.
+establish a signaling model for DNA-triggered immunity in plants.